 A Controlled Executive Bonus Plan has two advantages to the employer:

 The endorsement is executed by the employer and employee and filed with the insurance company.
 For a specified period of time agreed to by the employer and the employee, the endorsement restricts some of the employee’s ownership rights in the policy.

 During the restricted period, the endorsement restricts the right of the employee to surrender the policy, assign the policy as collateral, change ownership or make a policy loan, unless the employer also agrees.
 The restrictive endorsement is typically designed to expire at a defined point, usually between 5-15 years.

-For more information about the long term care benefits included in a controlled executive bonus plan, please contact your LTCi Sales and Marketing Manager.
+For more information about the long-term care benefits included in a controlled executive bonus plan, please contact your LTCi Sales & Marketing Manager.